-Tipping -- Tips are a very important part of certain workers’ income, and gratuities are the standard way of showing appreciation for services provided.
+Tipping—Tips are a very important part of certain workers’ income, and gratuities are the standard way of showing appreciation for services provided.
 (Tipping is certainly not compulsory if the service is poor!)
-In hotels, tip bellhops at least C$1 per bag (C$2-C$3 if you have a lot of luggage) and tip the chamber staff C$1 to C$2 per day (more if you’ve left a disaster area for him or her to clean up).
+In hotels, tip bellhops at least $1 per bag ($2–$3 if you have a lot of luggage) and tip the chamber staff $1 to $2 per day (more if you’ve left a disaster area for him or her to clean up).
 Tip the doorman or concierge $2 or more only if he or she has provided you with some specific service (for example, calling a cab for you or obtaining difficult-to-get theater tickets).
-Tip the valet-parking attendant C$1 or more every time you get your car.
+Tip the valet-parking attendant $1 or more every time you get your car.

-In restaurants, bars, and nightclubs, tip service staff 15% to 20% of the check, tip bartenders 10% to 15%, tip checkroom attendants C$1 per garment, and tip valet-parking attendants C$1 per vehicle.
+In restaurants, bars, and nightclubs, tip service staff 15% to 20% of the check, tip checkroom attendants $1 per garment, and tip valet-parking attendants $1 per vehicle.

-As for other service personnel, tip cab drivers 15% of the fare; tip skycaps at airports at least C$1 per bag (C$2-C$3 if you have a lot of luggage); and tip hairdressers and barbers 15% to 20%.
+As for other service personnel, tip cab drivers 15% of the fare; tip skycaps at airports at least $1 per bag ($2 to $3 if you have a lot of luggage); and tip hairdressers and barbers 15% to 20%.

-Toilets -- You won’t find public toilets or “restrooms” on the streets in Toronto, but they can be found in hotel lobbies, bars, restaurants, museums, department stores, railway and bus stations, and service stations.
+Toilets—You won’t find public toilets or “restrooms” on the streets in Toronto, but they can be found in hotel lobbies, bars, restaurants, museums, department stores, railway and bus stations, and service stations.
 Public parks also offer restrooms, although they may be closed and/or not very clean.
 Large hotels and fast-food restaurants are often the best bet for clean facilities.
 Restaurants and bars in resorts or heavily visited areas may reserve their restrooms for patrons.
-There are also restrooms throughout the underground PATH system near the various food courts.
+You can also find restrooms throughout the underground PATH system near the various food courts.
 There are restrooms at major subway stations, such as Yonge-Bloor, which are best used in the daytime when the subways are busy.